sonatsuer/sonatsuer.github.io/_posts/2018-07-11-self-aware-programs.md

 Let A be the following text:
 "Let A be the following text:
 Print the first line of A
-Print A in quotaion
+Print A in quotation
 <there are going to be more lines here>"
 Print the first line of A
 Print A in quotation
 <there are going to be more commands here>
 ```

-Note that, up untill now, all the steps we took were pretty much forced.
+Note that, up until now, all the steps we took were pretty much forced.
 The final step will be a little different and require a tid bit of creativity.
 Here is our finished quine:

 ```
 Let A be the following text:
 "Let A be the following text:
 Print the first line of A
-Print A in quotaion
+Print A in quotation
 Print A except for its first line"
 Print the first line of A
 Print A in quotation